stampit-org/stampit/README.md

 Stampit mimics the behavior of `_.extend()`, `$.extend()` when you pass multiple objects into one of the prototype methods.
 In other words, it will copy all of the properties from those objects to the `.methods`, `.refs`, `.init` or `.props` prototype for the stamp.
-The properties from later arguments in the list will override the same named properties of previously passed in objects.
+The properties from later arguments in the list will override the same named properties of previously passed in objects. `refs` will be copied by reference. `props` will be deeply merged.

 ```js
   var obj = stampit().methods({